System Path Redirection

 On 64-bit Windows, there are two "System" directories: one containing 64-bit DLLs/EXEs, called System32 on disk, and one containing 32-bit DLLs/EXEs, called SysWOW64 on disk.

-In certain contexts where paths are specified, such as the DestDir parameter of the [Files] section, system path redirection is applied.
-Paths starting with {sys} (or other value expanding to x:\Windows\System32) are automatically rewritten if needed so that in 64-bit install mode, it is the 64-bit System directory that is accessed, and in 32-bit install mode, it is the 32-bit System directory that is accessed.
+System path redirection is applied to the values of certain parameters that take paths — see Entry Bitness for the full list.
+Paths starting with {sys} (or other value expanding to x:\Windows\System32) are automatically rewritten if needed so that on 64-bit entries, it is the 64-bit System directory that is accessed, and on 32-bit entries, it is the 32-bit System directory that is accessed.

 No rewriting occurs on systems running 32-bit Windows, as System32 is the only System directory.
 SysWOW64 doesn't exist, and the Sysnative alias isn't supported.